iccsw/iccsw.doc.ic.ac.uk.2017/contents/keynotes.md

 	</div>
 </div>
 <div class="row" style="background-color:#ddd;text-align: center;;padding:10px;">
-The keynote will take place at Lecture Theatre 3 of Blackett Building at 14:00.
+The keynote will take place at Lecture Theatre 3 of Blackett Building at 14:00 on Thursday, 24th September.
 </div>